Our leadership team are all closely

 Having joined Fresca Group in 2016 after a distinguished career at Vitacress Sales, Charles Rees is Managing Director of our wholesale division.
 He oversees commercial and practical operations at our busy branches in Birmingham, Bristol and Southampton, also having responsibility for our Ship Stores business and the award-winning Mack Food Service division.

 Joining the group as operations director at Mack in Paddock Wood in 2006, Tim moved across to take a more central role at Fresca in 2011.
 Tim has overseen many projects, from major building extensions to facilities upgrades and machinery innovation.
-He helps manage our environmental sustainability priorities and advises on effective resource and labour strategy.
+In 2019 Tim was appointed to the MD role for The Fresh Produce Centre.
+With headquarters at the company’s Paddock Wood site, its trading subsidiaries include DGM Growers, FreshPLUS, The Avocado Company and Mack Fruit.

 Liz McMeikan was appointed as a non-executive director in April 2010 and chairs the Audit Committee.
 She is senior independent director and member of the Audit Committee at JD Wetherspoon plc.
 She chairs the Remuneration Committee and is a member of the Audit Committee at both Unite plc and Flybe plc, and is a non-executive director at CH & Co Group Ltd. She is also chair of the Moat Housing Association.